lukemelas/PyTorch-Pretrained-ViT/README.md

 ### About ViT-PyTorch

-ViT-PyTorch is a PyTorch re-implementation of EfficientNet.
+ViT-PyTorch is a PyTorch re-implementation of ViT.
 It is consistent with the [original Jax implementation](https://github.com/google-research/vision_transformer), so that it's easy to load Jax-pretrained weights.

 At the same time, we aim to make our PyTorch implementation as simple, flexible, and extensible as possible.